w3c/mediacapture-image/README.md

 Notes on bikeshedding :bicyclist:
 --------------

-To compile `index.bs` into `index.html` , I'm using the online compiler:
+Branch gh-pages is automatically updated from master branch upon commit.

+During development it's often a good idea to try and render MediaRecorder.bs locally, for that, and using the online compiler:

 ```
 curl https://api.csswg.org/bikeshed/ -F file=@index.bs -F force=1 > index.html